The 10 easiest and most difficult adorable breeds of dogs to train without classes

-Dog Training: These are the 10 easiest and most difficult breeds of dog to train without obedience school - from the Afghan to the Labrador Retriever 🐕
+Different Dogs: Here are the 10 easiest and most difficult breeds of dog to train without expensive obedience classes - from the Afghan to the Labrador 🐶

 If you are looking for a new puppy and want a dog that’ll quickly obey commands, these are the breeds that should lead your shortlist – and those you should avoid.

-Plenty of us decided to welcome new four-legged friends into our homes in the last couple of years – according to the Kennel Club figures dog ownership soared by nearly eight percent – and post-lockdown demand for puppies remains high.
+Plenty of us decided to welcome new four-legged friends into our homes in the last couple of years – according to the Kennel Club figures dog ownership soared and post-lockdown demand for puppies remains high.

 There are a whopping 221 different breeds of pedigree dog to choose from, alongside numerous crossbreeds, so there’s plenty of thinking to do before you select your family’s latest addition.